An other literature

-An other literature An Other Literary Life: The Public Reading Scene
+An Other Literary Life: The Public Reading Scene

 To understand literary life in Quebec today, it is important to understand the central role played by public reading nights in recent history.
 In fact, such events have been held almost continuously for over 50 years.